Circadian Biology — Nobel Prize Science Reference

 Fix your wake time first — not your bedtime

 The wake time anchor is the most powerful circadian reset signal.
 Choose your target wake time and maintain it regardless of when you fell asleep.
-Bedtime will follow naturally within 3–5 days.
-Trying to fix bedtime first without fixing wake time rarely works.
+Bedtime follows naturally within 3–5 days.
+Trying to fix bedtime without fixing wake time rarely works — you are fighting the clock rather than using it.

 2